Skip to main content

 Simultaneously, the activity of the D3 enzyme, which converts T4 to the inactive Reverse T3 (rT3), may increase.
 The net result is a shift in the T3/rT3 ratio, favoring a state of reduced tissue-level thyroid activity.
 This condition, sometimes referred to as non-thyroidal illness syndrome or euthyroid sick syndrome, can produce the full spectrum of hypothyroid symptoms.

-For a patient on a designed to enhance metabolic function, whether through direct thyroid support or through the metabolic benefits of optimized testosterone or growth hormone, this dietary-induced thyroid down-regulation is directly counterproductive.
+For a patient on a hormonal protocol designed to enhance metabolic function, whether through direct thyroid support or through the metabolic benefits of optimized testosterone or growth hormone, this dietary-induced thyroid down-regulation is directly counterproductive.
 It imposes a metabolic brake that the therapeutic protocol must now fight against.

 What Is the Impact on the HPA and HPG Axes?